dmsuehir/transformers/docs/source/en/perf_train_cpu_many_k8s.md

     requests:
       storage: 30Gi
 ```
-The PVC can be deployed to the Kubernetes cluster using the yaml like:
+Deploy the persistent volume claim to the cluster using the yaml file:
 ```
 kubectl create -f pvc.yaml
 ```
-After that, you can verify that the PVC deployment was successful by ensuring that `transformers-pvc` is printed in the
+After that, you can verify that the PVC deployment was successful by ensuring that PVC name (in this case,
-`kubectl get pvc -n kubeflow` list:
+`transformers-pvc`) is displayed in the `kubectl get pvc -n kubeflow` list:
 ```
 NAME                      STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE ...